Royal Scots Borderers: Uniform

-Recruiting & Links
+Recruiting & links

-It recruits its soldiers from Dumfries and Galloway, Edinburgh, the Lothians, Borders and parts of Lanarkshire, which was traditionally the recruiting ground of the Cameronians (Scottish Rifles) until they were disbanded in 1968.
-The battalion home headquarters and museums are based at Edinburgh Castle for the Royal Scots and Berwick for the King's Own Scottish Borderers.
+The battalion recruited its soldiers from Dumfries and Galloway, Edinburgh, the Lothians, Borders and parts of Lanarkshire, which were traditionally the recruiting ground of the Cameronians (Scottish Rifles) until they were disbanded in 1968.
+The battalion home headquarters was based at Edinburgh Castle for the Royal Scots and Berwick for the King's Own Scottish Borderers.
 A Company of 52nd Lowland, 6th Battalion, The Royal Regiment of Scotland maintains an affiliation to the 1st Battalion.